 [H1] Ideas Behind Multilevel Modeling

 An accessible and easy-to-understand review of multilevel modeling is provided in Peugh (2010).
 In many healthcare studies, we have two sets of variables: macrolevel factors (at the level of the service or practice level) and microlevel characteristics (at the level of the patient).
-Macrolevel factors focus on organization of care: people or organizations that who provide care.
+Macrolevel factors focus on the organization of care: people or organizations that provide care.
 They may describe a practice or may refer to a hospital.
 Patient-level variables describe individuals who received care.
 In a multilevel modeling, data are modeled in two separate regressions.
 One focuses on the impact of patient-level data on the outcomes.
 The other regression examines the impact of practice- or hospital-level features on the variance in outcome left unexplained by the first regression.

 There are two types of multilevel regressions: intercept models and coefficient multilevel models.
 In this chapter, we focus on intercept regressions.
 An intercept model can be described with the following two equations.
 The first focuses on microlevel relationships for the outcome and r patient characteristics X1,X2,…,Xr: